-We were now well established on the generally south-westerly course that had begun near Dijon and would continue until we reached the Loire.
+We were now well established on our generally south-westerly course that had begun after Dijon and would continue until we reached the Loire.

 The first day from Bligny involved crossing from the valley of the Ouche to that of the Arroux, after which we more or less followed the Arroux all the way to its confluence with the Loire.

-We first met the Arroux at Arnay-le-Duc, a picturesque hilltop village in which we had a wonderful communal dinner, and got very lost while trying to leave in the morning.
+We first met the Arroux at Arnay-le-Duc, a picturesque hilltop village in which we had a wonderful communal dinner, and got very lost while trying to leave the next morning.

-The next night and the one after that, we were beside the same river.
+The next night and the one after that, we slept beside the same river.

 At L’Étang-sur-Arroux, the camping ground suffered from an ill-tempered, domineering manageress, but was otherwise very agreeable.
 We ate well at a quiet little restaurant on the main road.